yu-ichiro/sentiment_ja/README.md

 ## Example usage

-First, you need to run ipython.
+Run ipython.

 ```
 CUDA_VISIBLE_DEVICES=-1 ipython
 ```

-and then, run this code on ipython:
+and then, run this code:

 ```python
 from sentimentja import Analyzer